ahebrank/lock_channel_entry/README.md

 Lock-Entry
 ==========

-Locks an ExpressionEngine entry or template when an editor starts editing.
+Locks an ExpressionEngine entry when an editor starts editing.

 Screenshot